mattermost/docs/source/help/getting-started/searching.rst

 .. image:: ../../images/search-files.png

-File contents that match on file name or contain matching text content within supported document types are returned in the Search Results pane.
-Each search result includes the file name, extension, size, as well as when and where the file was originally shared.
+File contents that match on file name, or contain matching text content within supported document types, are returned in the Search Results pane.
+Each search result includes file name, extension, and size details, as well as details about when and where the file was originally shared.

 - For Mattermost Cloud workspaces, supported document file formats include PDF, DOCX, PPTX, ODT, HTML, and plain text documents.
-RTF, PAGES, and the contents of ZIP files are not supported.
+RTF and PAGES file formats, as well as the contents of ZIP files, are not supported.
 - For Mattermost Server deployments, supported document file formats include PDF, PPTX, ODT, HTML, and plain text documents.

-  - System Admins can `extend content search support to include `files shared before upgrading to Mattermost Server v5.35 <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-extract-documents-content>`__.
+  - System Admins can extend file content search support to include:

+    - `files shared before upgrading to Mattermost Server v5.35 <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-extract-documents-content>`__.
-  - System Admins can `extend content search support to include DOCX, RTF, and PAGES file formats <https://docs.mattermost.com/administration/config-settings.html#enable-document-search-by-content>`__.
+    - `DOCX, RTF, and PAGES file formats <https://docs.mattermost.com/administration/config-settings.html#enable-document-search-by-content>`__.
-  - System Admins can also `extend content search support to include documents within ZIP files <https://docs.mattermost.com/administration/config-settings.html#enable-searching-content-of-documents-within-zip-files>`__.
+    - `documents within ZIP files <https://docs.mattermost.com/administration/config-settings.html#enable-searching-content-of-documents-within-zip-files>`__.

 To narrow search results further, in the Search Results pane, select the **File Type Filter** option, then select specific file types, such as documents, spreadsheets, or images.

 .. image:: ../../images/file-search-filter.png

 .. tip::
- Access files recently shared in any channel by selecting the **Channel Files** icon below the channel name.
+  Select the **Channel Files** icon below the channel name to access files recently shared in that channel.

   .. image:: ../../images/channel-files-icon.png